Mood stabilizer: Valproate

+Carbamazepine

 Carbamazepine is also a first generation anticonvulsant.
 It is considered second-line for bipolar disorder due to its side effects, including gastrointestinal symptoms, Stevens‐Johnson syndrome, toxic epidermal necrolysis, and weight gain.
 It primarily acts by inhibiting sodium channels.

 Carbamazepine can rarely cause a dangerous decrease in neutrophils, a type of white blood cell, called agranulocytosis.
 It interacts with many medications, including other mood stabilizers (e.g., lamotrigine) and antipsychotics (e.g., quetiapine).